lsst-sqre/nublado1/tools/deployment/README.md

    the first component of the hostname.
 These can be changed in the deployment YAML or through environment variables.

+   If `external_fileserver_ip` is set, that IP address will be used;
+   this (at least currently) must be an NFSv4 fileserver which will allow a client to both create new directories on the remote volume (mounted in the Lab container as `/home`) and change their ownership.
+If this parameter is not set, a fileserver container (and backing storage) and a keepalive container will be created and used.
+You may want to change the volume size from its default of 20Gb with the parameter `volume_size_gigabytes`.

    Feel free to customize other settings.
 You particularly may want to change the volume size, and I strongly recommend precreating your `dhparam.pem` file with `openssl dhparam 2048 > dhparam.pem` in the